Dance hall: United States

 Starting in the early 1930s, The Savoy, a dance hall in Harlem (a black neighborhood in New York City) was the first truly integrated building in the United States — for both the dancers and the musicians.
 "We didn't care about the color of your skin.
 All we wanted to know was: Can you dance?"

 Texas has a high concentration of community dance halls, the largest number of them built by German and Czech immigrants.

+United Kingdom

+Following World War I in 1918, dancing became enormously popular in Britain, especially with working-class women.
+The purpose-built dance hall, or "palais de danse" emerged, the first being the Hammersmith Palais in London, opened in 1919.

+Australia

+Dance halls, also termed palais de danse, became popular in Australia too, such as the Palais de Danse and the Wattle Path Palais de Danse, both in St Kilda, Melbourne, Victoria.

 Sweden and Finland

 In Sweden and Finland, open air dance pavilions have been used mostly in summer, but especially in Finland some have also been built to be used throughout the year.
 Formerly, the dance pavilions were often built at sites with beautiful landscape, for example by the lakes.

+The Sivakan lava dance pavilion in Sivakkavaara, Kaavi, Finland has a history of more than a hundred years, as according to some sources, dances have been held on pavilion since 1907.